Free square kitchen pot holders pattern

-If you’re in search of a quick and painless sewing project, then look no further!
-This sewing pattern for kitchen pot holders is perfect for those just starting out.
-You can finish these darling square potholders in record time.
+If you’re in search of an easy and quick sewing project, then look no further than this pot holder pattern for adorable square kitchen pot holders!
+Perfect project for those just starting out, you can finish these darling square potholders in record time.
 So corral your fabric and sewing materials and let’s get going!

-Looking for the best pot holders to sew for your kitchen?
-If so, I’ve got the perfect project for you – square kitchen pot holders!
-This pattern is simple and easy, so it’s a great way to start your sewing journey if you’re a beginner.
-It’s a simple square potholder that’s perfect for any level.
-Plus, it makes a great gift for the holidays.
+If you’ve been looking for the best pot holders to sew for your kitchen, I’ve got the perfect project for you – a pot holder pattern for sewing square pot holders!
+This pattern is simple and easy, so it’s a great way to start your quilting journey if you’re a beginner.
+These are simple kitchen pot holders that are perfect for any sewing level.
+Plus, they make a great gift not only at holidays but for any time of the year.
 The best part is that you can customize these DIY pot holders however you want.
 Add some fun fabrics or embellishments and make these fun potholders your own.

-My tutorial is easy to follow and takes just minutes to make.
-You can use any type of fabric you like, so it’s perfect for using up scraps from your other projects and it’s perfect for matching your kitchen decor.
+My pot holder sewing pattern is easy to follow and takes just 30 minutes to sew.
+You can use any type of fabric you like, so it’s perfect for using up scraps from your other projects or selvage to make new fabric, and it’s perfect for matching your kitchen decor.
 And best of all, these square kitchen potholders are machine-washable and dryer-safe – making them durable enough to last through years of use.

 Sewing potholders is a great way to use up fabric scraps.
 If you’re anything like me, then you have a stockpile of fabric scraps just waiting to be used.
 And what better way to use them than by sewing your own potholders?
 This easy potholder pattern is the perfect way to use up those fabric scraps and add a pop of color to your kitchen.